 Service Description What You Pay Private duty nursing In-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 10% of the cost; the plan pays the rest.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
 Hospice care Hospice care is an integrated program that provides comfort and support services for people who are terminally ill (usually meaning they are not expected to live more than six months).
 Hospice care often includes emotional support services for the immediate family.
 Respite care provides caregivers a temporary rest from caregiving.
 Respite care as part of hospice care is covered under this benefit.
 May require a prior authorization.
-In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, the plan pays 100% of the cost.
+In-network: Fully covered (the plan pays 100%).
+You do not have to meet your deductible first.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
 Hospital stays Inpatient hospital stays (admission for a scheduled procedure, or admission after an emergency).
 Includes room & board, doctor visits, supplies (like dressings, splints, or other materials), and medications or other substances (like blood, oxygen, fluids) during your stay.
 See "Surgery" below for more details on costs for surgical procedures.
 May require a prior authorization.
 In-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 10% of the cost; the plan pays the rest.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.